 This isn’t to speak of increased stress levels

 As if there weren’t enough to worry about, I also found a study regarding thyroid hormone changes in early pregnancy along with Covid-19.
 It appears that a worldwide pandemic and the stress, anxiety, and depression it brings can alter thyroid function.
-The effect of what these thyroid abnormalities is unclear, and the extent of any stress on the body while in the first trimester is still something scientist grapple with to this day.
+The effect of what these thyroid abnormalities will have is unclear, and the extent of any stress on the body while in the first trimester is still something scientists still grapple with to this day.

 There IS some good news right now